Essaouira: Foundation of modern Essaouira (1760–1770)

 Dutch cannon made by Adrianus Crans in The Hague in 1744, installed in Essaouira.

 Jewish presence

 A Jewish house in Mogador, by Darondeau (1807–1841).

 Mohammed III encouraged Moroccan Jews to settle in the town and handle the trade with Europe.
 Jews once comprised the majority of the population.
 According to a French botanist visiting in 1867, Jews comprised half of Essaouira's population of 12,000.
 The city flourished until the caravan trade died, superseded by direct European shipping trade with sub-Saharan Africa.
 Changes in trade, the founding of Israel, the resulting wars with Arab states, and the independence of Morocco all resulted in Sephardic Jews leaving the country.
 As of 2017, Essaouira had only three Jewish inhabitants.

 The Jewish quarter, called the mellah, contains many old synagogues.
 The town also has a large Jewish cemetery.
 On 15 January 2020, King Mohammed VI visited Bayt Dakira, a Jewish heritage house, in Essaouira.

+In May 2025, the last Jewish resident of Essaouira, Josef Sebag, died.